-CCP continues to work with our resident therapist, Lamya Broussard, Founder and Director, C.O.M.E.
+CCP continues to work with our VP of Operation and Resident Therapist, Lamya Broussard, Founder and Director, C.O.M.E.
 Coming Out More Equipped Consulting Services to provide services for our community.
 We have been a strong supporter for BLM and Caribbean St. Lucian born, Bothem Shem Jean with a candlelight vigil.
 We continue to provide support for know your rights (immigrants, stopped by the police) and provide pro bono Grief and Trauma Support Services for immigrants (group and individual therapy) and for International students.

 CARIBBEAN CONVERSATIONS & CARIBBEAN CHILDREN'S STORYTIME

 CCP works with partnering organization, Raices Culturales Latinoamericanas to provide cross-cultural Caribbean/Latino digital online and in-person education Literacy on Caribbean Conversations.

 CCP has created a Caribbean Children's Storytime and provided Caribbean Literacy and engagement on educating on Caribbean Literacy in Philadelphia Public Libraries.